MarcoStb1993/robot_statemachine/statemachine_additions/README.md

 ### Mapping State

+There are two mapping plugins included.
+The first state is just a dummy state while the latter is swiveling a simulated kinect camera from left to right around a revoluting joint.

+#### Mapping Dummy State

-The Mapping State is merely a dummy that transitions back to the Calculate Goal State as specific mapping procedures are only relevant for the particular robot.
+The Mapping Dummy State is just transitioning back to the Calculate Goal State as specific mapping procedures are only relevant for the particular robot.

+#### Kinect Mapping State

+Swivels a kinect camera mounted on a joint revoluting around the z-axis from left to right and back to it's centered position to map the surrounding area.
+This only works for the implemented Gazebo simulation.

 ### Reversing Routine State